DCMN · Dashboard Design · Data Visualization

 Auditing what existed — before designing anything new

-Before committing to a direction, I audited the existing reports and catalogued the most common data points across all client accounts.
-The audit revealed that roughly 70% of the content was consistent — the inconsistency was in structure, not substance.
-That meant standardization was viable by leveraging what already existed.
+I audited existing reports and catalogued data points across all client accounts.
+Roughly 70% of content was consistent — the inconsistency was in structure, not substance.
+Standardization was viable.
 The data model could be implemented before the UI was designed.

 The previous process (left) and workshop artifacts (right)